Joseph-Orawiec/Rabbit-and-Steel-Graph/README.md

 Manually evaluated each item pair and decided if they synergized, therefore creating an edge.

-Used pyvis to visualize the graph
+Used pyvis to visualize the graph.

 ## Viewing
 Download the [Rabbit and Steel Graph zip file](https://github.com/Joseph-Orawiec/Rabbit-and-Steel-Graph/blob/main/Rabbit%20and%20Steel%20Graph.zip), extract and open the HTML file. <br>
-Then when it loads, scroll down and set the solver to "forceAtlas2Based" and setting physics enabled to false will stop it from slowly spinning.<br>
+Then when it loads, scroll down and set the solver to "forceAtlas2Based" and setting physics enabled to false will stop it from slowly spinning.

 Also, hovering over items will then pull up their effect!